Lesson 3 - Approaches to working with relational databases in .NET

 change data in real time.
 Using the

-Connection classes, we send a database
+Connection classes, we send SQL commands

 I illustrated the situation in the image: